-Join Candyce Mairs for an in-depth discussion in this video ColdFusion templates, part of Getting Started with ColdFusion 10.
+Join Candyce Mairs for an in-depth discussion in this video ColdFusion templates, part of Learning ColdFusion 10.

 At this point in time, I have ColdFusion 10 installed.
 I have ColdFusion Builder 2 installed.
 And I also have my file set up within ColdFusion Builder as a new project.
 Now, within my Project files, there are two folders that I do not need to have within ColdFusion Builder.
 So, I'm going to go ahead and delete those.
 And those are these two here that were contained in my Travel ADV course files.

 Those are specifically Dreamweaver related files.
 At one point, I had this website open in Dreamweaver, and that's where those two items came from.
 So, I'm going to simply select them by holding Ctrl or Cmd down, and hitting the Delete key on my keyboard.
 I kept them in there because I want to show you how to delete files from within the navigator as well as add files, which we will be doing in a moment.

 Also within the course files, I do have a folder, and this folder contains PowerPoints.
 And one of those is the ColdFusion Page Request PowerPoint.
 I'll be coming back to that PowerPoint when I explain how ColdFusion pages are put together.
 So, I just want you to know that that's located in here as well.
 Now that our website is set up, these are pre-built pages that I've created for you.
 How do you create a brand new page from scratch?
 You create a new ColdFusion page the same way we created a new ColdFusion project.

 So, I can Right-click the Project folder, go up to New, and choose New ColdFusion Page, and that's exactly what I'm going to do.
 Now just double check and make sure that, that location is always in the Travel ADV folder.
 I like to double check that in case it's not.
 Browse out to that folder within the ColdFusion 10, CFusion, www.root folder.